pingidentity/pingidentity-devops-getting-started/01-docker-compose/02-replicated-pair/README.md

 # Purpose

 ## Getting started
-The command to stand up this stack is a little different from the previous one we saw as it requires the use of `--scale` argument to `docker-compose up`
+The command to stand up this stack is a little different from the previous one we saw as it uses the `--scale` argument to `docker-compose up`
 Do this:
 `docker-compose up --scale pingdirectory=2`